Josh Olley b. 1972

 Biography

-Josh Olley was born in New Plymouth in 1972 and currently works full-time from his studio in Luggate - a small town situated between Wanaka and Cromwell, in Otago, New Zealand.
+Josh Olley was born in New Plymouth and currently works full-time from his studio in Luggate - a small town situated between Wanaka and Cromwell, in Otago, New Zealand.

-Olley's passion for larger stone sculpture developed naturally as his abilities evolved.
+Olley’s passion for larger stone sculpture developed naturally as his abilities evolved.
 He discovered the wonderful quality of the stone that was surrounding him in the lower South Island area and over the past years his work has transitioned mainly into large works.
-Argillite stone he particularly favours for its hard and durable quality - and its ability to hold a very fine edge and detail.
+Argillite stone he particularly favours due to its hard and durable quality - and its ability to hold a very fine edge and detail.

 The first stage of my sculpture is discovering the form that fits the stone, so the potential of each unique stone remains in the finished piece.
 This is vital to process and can take years to find.
+The whole process can take many months of full-time dedicated work, however the satisfaction and strong connection to each piece develops as the form begins to take shape.”